tylerablake/samples/README.md

 9. Then create the project.
 10. Build the solution (Ctrl + Shift + B).
 11. Run the solution.
-12. If it builds and runs, then commit with a message similar to this...
-"Initial Commit".
+12. If it builds and runs:

+      Then go to "Team Explorer", Select the "Changes" tab.

+      Enter a desciptive commit message and hit "Commit All" to commit your local changes.

+      Then click 'Sync' to pull changes from the server.

+      Then click 'Push' to push your committed changes to the server.

 13. If it throws an error on the web page with the following text:

-      "A network-related or instance-specific error occurred while establishing a connection to SQL Server" Your LocalDb configuration is the cause, see "Checking LocalDb Configuration" section.
+      "A network-related or instance-specific error occurred while establishing a connection to SQL Server"

+         Your LocalDb configuration is likely the cause, see "Checking LocalDb Configuration" section to resolve it.

+---

-Checking SqlLocalDb Configuration
+## Checking SqlLocalDb Configuration
 1. Open command prompt (Hit "Windows key" then "cmd" then "enter".
 2. Enter "sqllocaldb" then hit "enter"
 3. If you see the following error text: